1. Strategy and analysis

-Supplementary to the established Sustainability strategy based on the GRI G4 guidelines, the Materiality analysis carried out prioritises the key topics for Geberit and simultaneously highlights the areas in which added value for stakeholders is created: resource-efficient and sustainable systems for water management in buildings, water-saving and sustainable products, environmentally friendly and resource-efficient production, procurement and logistics with high environmental and ethical standards as well as good and safe working conditions for the some 11,700 employees worldwide.
-Social responsibility is realised among other things within the scope of global social projects relating to the core competencies of water and sanitary facilities, and is intensified through memberships such as that with the non-profit organisation Swiss Water Partnership aimed at promoting international dialogue on water.
+Supplementary to the established Sustainability strategy based on the GRI G4 guidelines, the Materiality analysis carried out prioritises the key topics for Geberit and simultaneously highlights the areas in which added value for stakeholders is created: water-saving and sustainable products, environmentally friendly and resource-efficient production, procurement and logistics with high environmental and ethical standards, and good, safe working conditions for the some 12,000 employees worldwide.
+The social responsibility is realised among other things within the scope of global social projects relating to the core competencies of water and sanitary facilities, and is intensified through memberships such as that with the non-profit organisation Swiss Water Partnership aimed at promoting international dialogue on water.
 There is also a long-term partnership with the Swiss development organisation Helvetas.

 As illustrated by the UN 2030 Agenda for Sustainable Development, the world is facing major challenges.
-The UN Sustainable Development Goals (SDGs) define concrete targets and indicators for 17 different themes, which the states are required to implement by 2030.
+The UN Sustainable Development Goals (SDGs) define concrete targets and indicators for 17 different themes which the states are required to implement by 2030.
 Integration of the economy plays a pivotal role in implementing these targets and indicators.
 As a result, major opportunities with growth potential are also arising for companies geared towards sustainable products and services – such as Geberit.
-In accordance with the external Stakeholder Panel which was conducted for the third time in September 2016, Geberit sees its contribution above all in four UN Sustainable Development Goals.
-The contributions to goal number 6 “Ensure the availability and sustainable management of water and sanitation for all”, number 8 “Promote sustainable economic growth, employment and decent work for all”, number 9 “Build resilient infrastructure, promote sustainable industrialisation and foster innovation” and number 11 “Make cities safe, resilient and sustainable” are included in Geberit’s newly established SDG reporting.
-The major economic, social and environmental effects of Geberit’s operations also lie in these four areas.
+In accordance with the external Stakeholder Panel which was conducted for the third time in September 2016, Geberit sees its contribution above all in four UN Sustainable Development Goals: